-- 1.12 Section 2 sets out the requirements in SSR-2/1 (Rev. 1) [1] that govern the approach to design of nuclear power plants relating to prevention of radiological consequences, on which the recommendations in this Safety Guide are based.
-Section 3 provides recommendations on the implementation and assessment of design extension conditions within the concept of defence in depth, and on independence of the levels of defence in depth.
+- 1.12 Section 2 sets out the requirements in SSR-2/1 (Rev. 1) [1] that govern the approach to the design of nuclear power plants relating to the prevention of radiological consequences, on which the recommendations in this Safety Guide are based.
+Section 3 provides recommendations on the implementation and assessment of design extension conditions within the concept of defence in depth, and on the independence of the safety provisions considered for the levels of defence in depth.
 Section 4 provides recommendations on the application of the concept of practical elimination of plant event sequences that could lead to an early radioactive release or a large radioactive release.
-Section 5 provides recommendations on the implementation of design provisions for enabling the use of non-permanent equipment for power supply and cooling. - 1.13 Annex I provides examples of cases of practical elimination that may differ between the different Member States.
-Annex II provides some considerations for the application of recommendations included in this Safety Guide to nuclear power plants designed to earlier standards.
+Section 5 provides recommendations on the implementation of design provisions for enabling the use of non-permanent equipment for power supply and cooling. - 1.13 Annex I provides examples of cases of practical elimination that may differ among Member States.
+Annex II provides some considerations for the application of recommendations included in this Safety Guide to nuclear power plants designed to earlier standards (see para 1.3 of SSR-2/1 (Rev. 1) [1]).